 Nutrients vs Ingredients

-Science diets meet the nutrient profiles needed to address a disease state, but do so using poor-quality ingredients like meat meals, corn, and a lengthy list of synthetic nutrients.
+Other industry diets meet the nutrient profiles needed to address a disease state but do so using poor-quality ingredients like meat meals, corn, and a lengthy list of synthetic nutrients.

 We know that when an animal is sick, nutrition matters most, and that you can provide a therapeutic kidney diet with whole foods.